- Pilot plan: eyeball navigation, tide/current windows

 - Plug in chain counter and remote into receptacle near base of stanchon on port side foredeck.

-- Check tides for depth at low.
+- Check chart or calculate tides depth at low.
 Minimum 2.4m (8ft) at low when no swell/wake/waves.

-- Lower chain.
-Mark waypoint where anchor is dropped.
+- Mark waypoint on MFD when anchor is starting to be dropped.

 - Slowly increase engine RPM to 2000 in reverse gear to back down on the anchor.
 Making sure it is set.